5. Report & Reflect5

 Impact stories are a useful way to systematically documenting anecdotal evidence that expected activities occurred, and the perceived results thereof.
 This approach is useful in contexts where M&E or research capacity is limited.
 This is also useful in contexts where there is limited documented results or lessons.

 The definition of ‘Impact’ in this approach may also include outcomes.
-Since this is the verbally shared lessons, experiences and cases the results shared may not be at societal or long-term.
-Nonetheless these are important stories of the changes that the project has influenced.
+Partners and stakeholders may verbally share their lessons learnt, personal experiences, or individual change stories.
+These might not necessarily happen at the wider societal level or contribute to the longer-term outcomes.
+Nonetheless, these are important stories of the changes that the project has influenced.
 The following steps are adapted from the DGMT Impact Story Tool.
 These provide a guide on how to use the template in collecting impact stories.

-Steps to creating and impact or outcome story
+Steps to creating an impact or outcome story

-There 5 steps to collecting and impact story.
+There are 5 steps to collecting an impact story.
 These steps are clearly described below:

 Step 1: Select your impact story tellers

 - Before collecting your Impact stories, you will need to identify a list of stakeholders you will collect the stories from.

 - Identify a list of individuals that are representative of each type of stakeholder and/or role in the project context.

 - The selected individuals should have significant experience in the initiative (i.e. more than 2 years involved in the initiative activities).

 - Schedule an appointment with each stakeholder to conduct an interview at least a week in advance.